ec-miller/sht_tracker/readme.md

 # Superior Hiking Trail Tracker

-The [Superior Hiking Trail](https://shta.org/) is a 300+ mile Trail in Northern MInnesota that winds through forestland alongside Lake Superior.
+The [Superior Hiking Trail](https://shta.org/) is a 300+ mile Trail in Northern Minnesota that winds through forestland alongside Lake Superior.
 Thousands of people hike, backpack, and run the trail every year.
 ![Trail](images/IMG_2499.JPG?raw=true "screenshot")

 While taking the Grow With Google Udacity Front End Intro Course I thought it would be a fun to start a project for a website that allows hikers to track their progress on the Superior Hiking Trail.
 The end goal will be a website where users can create an account, log their trips, and see how far they’ve made it.
-The full site would be outside the scope of this course, so my near term goal is to collaborate with other members to create a demo version of the site before the April 10th deadline.
+The full site would be outside the scope of this course, so my near term goal is to collaborate with other members to create a demo version of the site before the April 11th end of the course.
 I’ve logged issues that classmates can work on to help meet that goal.
-My only request is that you commit to completing the issue within 72 hours if you claim it.
+My only request is that you commit to completing an Issue within 72 hours if you claim it.
 Feel free to reach out to me on Slack with any questions.

 ## Technologies
 - [Bootstrap 4](https://getbootstrap.com)